newjersey/navigator.business.nj.gov/content/src/licenses/healthcare_1.md

 :::callout{ showHeader="true" headerText="What if I don't renew my registration?" showIcon="false" calloutType="warning" }

-Your CDS registration will become expired.
+Your CDS registration will expire.

 :::